Spaccesi/spaccesi.com/README.md

 # My personal website

-This repository contain all the code and media needed to support my personal website using GitHub as a host for it.
+This repository contain all the code and media needed to support my personal website using [GitHub Pages](https://pages.github.com/) as a host.

+If you want to see the result, [click here](http://spaccesi.com/).

+Thanks a lot to GitHub and [Font Awesome](https://fontawesome.com/).